 SPECIFICATIONS:

-***Conveyor not included***
+IMPORTANT: A Conveyor is not included with this product.

 Consistent, 360° shrink: Adjustable hot-air nozzles apply uniform heat for smooth sleeves and bands.